 Need for Nursing Facility Services

 What’s more, the “need for NF” is a highly individualized notion.
-The question that PASRR must address is not just whether an individual needs NF level of care, but whether this NF can meet the person’s total needs – their medical needs and their MI/MR needs.
+The question that PASRR must address is not just whether an individual needs NF level of care, but whether this NF can meet the person’s total needs – their medical needs and their MI/ID needs.
 The Level II must also determine whether the individual’s needs would be better met by living in the community whether or not those services are currently available.
 Even if NF placement is ultimately the most practical option, the Level II should identify the services the individual would need to live in the community, even if those services do not exist or are inaccessible (e.g., because they are provided in a distant part of the state, or because a home and community-based services waiver has a long waiting list).

 Specialized Rehabilitative Services (SRS) and Specialized Services (SS)

 Combined with “regular” NF services and SRS, SS result in a “continuous active treatment program.”
-The state must provide or arrange for the provision of specialized services to all nursing facility residents whose MI/MR was identified by the Level II PASRR.
+The state must provide or arrange for the provision of specialized services to all nursing facility residents whose MI/ID was identified by the Level II PASRR.

 There are no restrictions on how SS are paid for, other than that they cannot be part of the NF rate.
-They could be paid for by the SMHA/SMRA or by another agency.
+They could be paid for by the SMHA/SIDA or by another agency.
 As long as they do not duplicate NF services, SS can be a Medicaid service, in which case they must be listed in the Medicaid state plan.
 The state is ultimately responsible for providing or arranging SS.

 Level II Determinations

-Once the Level II evaluation is complete, the SMHA and/or the SMRA must produce a Level II determination.
+Once the Level II evaluation is complete, the SMHA and/or the SIDA must produce a Level II determination.
 The determination is a legal document with important ramifications for the individual’s care.
 The determination document:

 - Summarizes the individualized evaluation information;